 Results

-The anatomical network of the forelimb of a basic terrestrial tetrapod contains 6–7 modules (e.g., Petrolacosaurus, Table 1 and Figure 1).
-There is a proximal Arm Module containing the stylo-, zeugopodium, and part of the proximal mesopodium, one Mesopodium Module that usually contains the remaining mesopodial elements, and five Digit Modules.
-Usually, the metapodials are included in their corresponding digit module.
-Depending on the connections on the mesopodium, and the presence/absence of centralia, the Mesopodium Module could be sub-divided in two.
-In this kind of network, the distal carpals (and particularly the 2nd and 3rd ones) are the most central elements.
-The digit modules form a tree-like appendage [14] that departs greatly from its “ancestral” condition (e.g., coelacanth) that had fewer modules placed in a row, one distal to the other.
+The anatomical network of the forelimb of a basic terrestrial tetrapod contains 6–7 modules, the digit modules forming a tree-like appendage [14] that departs greatly from its “ancestral” condition (e.g., coelacanth) that had fewer modules placed in a row, one distal to the other.
 Our analysis indicates that the transformation of a forelimb to a forefin in aquatic tetrapods that finally achieved pelagic lifestyle occurred, mainly, with four major morphological changes, in combinations (Figure 1): increased number of connections, increased number of bones, loss of bones, fusion of bones.
 All SECAD taxa show, in comparison with their terrestrial tetrapod ancestor, an increased number of connections in the mesopodium, involving mainly a better integration of some of the metacarpals (usually the mid ones; Figure 1).
-In those cases, these metacarpals form part of the mesopodium module (mosasaur), or larger modules by the merging of a digit and part of the mesopodium modules (turtles and marine crocodiles).
 The addition of more connections and better integration is taken to the extreme in ichthyosaurs, where phalangeal elements are also connected anteroposteriorly.
 Several SECAD tetrapods show an increased number of bones, involving the addition of phalangeal elements (hyperphalangy) that extend the previous smaller digit modules (mosasaurs, plesiosaurs, whales, dolphins, marine crocodiles), more digits (i.e., polydactyly as in Nanchangosaurus), or both more phalanges and/or more digits forming more integrated patterns (e.g., ichthyosaurs).
 Few show a reduction in the number of bones, either in the mesopodium (marine crocodiles), in the digits (basilosaurids; must be corroborated with additional complete specimens), or by fusion (sirenids).
 These changes can be grouped into two main strategies.
 On one hand, mosasaurs, plesiosaurs, marine crocodiles, turtles, mammals, and basal ichthyosauromorphs conserved the ancestral tree-like appendage morphology.
 Ichthyosaurs, on the other hand, followed a different strategy of reintegrating their digits into a fin.
 The case of penguins is special, because their highly modified appendages represent their ancestral condition of having wings, with mainly extreme loss and bone fusion (as a result of strong phylogenetic and functional constraints).